Dr Katerina Teaiwa

 - Globalisation And Culture 200206

 Katerina also writes on and has taught courses on popular culture and consumption, globalization, women's studies, contemporary Pacific dance, Pacific diasporas, visual ethnography, society and development, and theory and method for Pacific Studies.
-She is interested in the cultural, economic and political relations within and between island regions and from 2003-07 was a member of the Islands of Globalization project team based at the East-West Center and Center for Pacific Islands Studies in Honolulu which connected the Pacific and the Caribbean through popular, policy and pedagogy projects.
+She is interested in the cultural, economic and political relations within and between island regions.
+She is currently a fellow with the Framing the Global project at the Center for the Study of Global Change at Indiana University and from 2003-07 was a member of the Islands of Globalization project team based at the East-West Center and Center for Pacific Islands Studies in Honolulu which connected the Pacific and the Caribbean through popular, policy and pedagogy projects.
 She is currently working on cultural policy and cultural industries in the Pacific charting projects developed through the Human Development Programme of the Secretariat of the Pacific Community, and those shaped by UNESCO frameworks and conventions.

 Katerina is a research fellow in a Mellon Foundation funded 5-year project, 2011-2015, called Framing the Global.
 This is a research and publication program based at Indiana University's Center for the Study of Global Change in partnership with Indiana University Press.
 Her project titled "Indigenous Peoples and the Global Remix," explores the relations between regionalism, globalization, cultural policy, cultural diplomacy and performing arts festivals in the Pacific.
 Katerina completed research for the first phase of this project at the 2012 Festival of Pacific Arts in Honiara, Solomon Islands, in collaboration with 16 ANU undergraduate, Honours, Masters and PhD students.
 Student's work will be featured in a publication commemorating the 40th Anniversary of the Festival.
 Read "Five Questions with Katerina Teaiwa" here.